KeidsID/flutter_app_core_package/README.md

 }
 ```

-Then you can use the themes from this package.
+Now you are ready to use this package's utilities.

 ## Usage